Things Successful Contractors Have in Common

 It’s essential to write things down.
 Without written records, both the client and the contractor can run into issues down the road.
 These issues can turn a project that’s been moving forward into one that becomes a complete standstill.
 Contractors that keep detailed records foster an environment of protection and care for their clients.

-The question “What makes a good contractor?” is not an easy one to answer.
+The question “What makes a good general contractor?” is not an easy one to answer.
 Improving is a never-ending process.
 When you finish and improve in one place, another new innovation has popped up to improve in another area.
 At G.P.
 Harris Renovations and Remodeling, we are constantly working to provide you with the best experience possible, which means developing these qualities and others like it every day.